Simply Preparing

 Due to not having to chop or crack eggs, clean up is a true breeze!

 Much as we may hate it, families are busier now than ever before.
 As a result, we need to find ways to keep up with the crazy.
-Rather than sugary cereal, feed your family a healthy meal on the go with this Ham And Cheese Egg Muffin Recipe.
+Rather than sugary cereal, feed your family a healthy meal on the go with this Sausage And Cheese Egg Muffin Recipe.

-Interested in making more meals with Thrive Freeze Dried Food?
+Interested in making more meals with Freeze Dried Food?
 Check out our Freeze Dried Meals In a Jar: Sausage Potato Soup

 Filed Under: Food Storage, Freeze Dried Food Tagged With: long term food storage, low carb, Thrive Life